energysistem/manuals/42510-Energy-TDT-SD3/en/13-television_digital_terrestre.md

 You can change channels by choosing any of the following options:
 - By pressing the *"CH+"* / *"CH-"* buttons (11).
 - By entering the channel’s number through the number buttons on your remote control (14).
 If the entered channel number does not exist, no action will take place.
 - By pressing the *"RECALL"* button (25) to return to the previous selected channel.
-This feature is useful if you are, for instance, watching programs on two different channels and you want to switch between them.
+This feature is useful if you are, for instance, watching programmes on two different channels and you want to switch between them.

 ### Adjust the volume